aqxiy/stirtheory/README.md

 Ever wonder about the tantalizing prospect of consistently & efficiently achieving homogenization within a simple 50mL beaker on magnetic stirrer setup?

 sTir Theory: Key to simple homogenization lies in dynamic, optimally integrative stir modulation.
 Beaker, water, stirbar proportions.
-Combine aforementioned with target to preempt formation of clusters & otherwise & inclusive accelerate homogenization.
+Combine aforementioned with target to preempt formation of clusters and otherwise & inclusive accelerate homogenization.

 Supporting: